systematic-nihr/systematic-nihr.github.io/docs/people-insight/arts-based-workshops.md

 ## Overview

-In Glasgow, we used participatory arts-based methods to explore experiences of living with multiple long-term conditions, including use of healthcare.
-Through the implementation of body mapping, visualised health journeys, photovoice and personas, the nuanced experiences of individuals living with multiple long-term health conditions were explored.
+In Glasgow, we used participatory arts-based methods to explore the nuanced experiences of living with multiple long-term conditions, including use of healthcare.
 These arts-based approaches facilitated participant engagement and encouraged seldom heard voices to be included in health discussions, driving towards more equitable health policies and practices.

-More information about arts-based methods used in the workshops can be found on the following pages:
+More information about some of the arts-based methods used in the workshops can be found on the following pages:

 - [Body mapping](body-mapping.md)
 - [Visualised health journeys](visual-health-journeys.md)